Work-Based Learning

 Site Evaluations

-Pre-approved work-based learning opportunities that appear in Naviance, have already undergone a site evaluation by a licensed staff member.
+Pre-approved work-based learning opportunities must undergo a site evaluation by a WBL or CTE staff member.

-If the newly proposed opportunity aligns with academic standards and partner engagement protocols, a site evaluation of the partner’s location will be scheduled and performed under the guidance of risk management and/or legal counsel.
+If the newly proposed opportunity aligns with academic standards and partner engagement protocols, a site evaluation of the partner’s location will be scheduled and performed using forms pre-approved by risk management and legal counsel.
+Contact Heidi Ringer at ringer_heidi@svvsd.org for guidance to the approved forms.

 Background Checks

-To schedule an appointment, a partner should reach out to:
+To schedule an appointment, a partner should reach out to Heidi Ringer at ringer_heidi@svvsd.org.

 Confirmations of your supervisor’s background check will be shared by Human Resources or the CTE Director.
 Costs associated with the background check are charged to the CTE center creating the opportunity.